Jonathon Keats: Projects 2004–2010

 In the midst of the Atheon debate, Keats announced that he had discovered a way to play God, using quantum mechanics to generate new universes.
 Enlisting the many worlds interpretation of physicist Hugh Everett, his process made use of readily-available equipment including uranium-doped glass and scintillating crystal, all acquired on eBay.
 After building several prototypes, Keats manufactured a simple D.I.Y. kit that purported to let anyone create new universes with a mason jar, a drinking straw, and a piece of chewing gum, a gadget much commented upon in the media and widely popular in the blogosphere.
 In an exhibition at Modernism Gallery in San Francisco, Keats sold the kits for $20 apiece, and also presented plans, simultaneously submitted to the United States Department of Energy, for a much larger factory, which would generate new universes from the nuclear waste slated to be buried in the Yucca Mountain nuclear waste repository in the next decade.
 His proposal has proven controversial.

 In early 2009, Keats was an artist-in-residence at Montana State University in Bozeman, where he opened the world's second porn theater for house plants, based on the porn theater he opened in Chico, CA in 2007, but in this case catering to an audience of local zinnias.
 He also composed a song to be performed by Mandeville Creek on the MSU campus, orchestrated by rearranging rocks melodically, using the musical structure of the medieval rondeau.
 In June, Keats created "The Longest Story Ever Told," a nine-word story printed on the cover of the eighth issue of Opium Magazine, "The Infinity Issue."
 The story is printed in a double layer of black ink, with the second layer screened to make each successive word fractionally less vulnerable to ultraviolet radiation.
-When exposed to sunlight, words will appear at a rate of one per century over the next one thousand years, an effort deemed one of the seven best magazine tech innovations by Tech Radar and called Joycean by NBC, but judged to be "about as practical as a shark in formaldehyde" by the Independent (UK).
+When exposed to sunlight, words will appear at a rate of one per century over the next one thousand years, an effort deemed one of the seven best magazine tech innovations by Tech Radar and called Joycean by NBC, but judged to be "about as practical as a shark in formaldehyde" by The Independent.
 Keats attempted to counteract the global recession in November by introducing a mirror economy backed by antimatter.
 In order to implement his idea, Keats opened an "anti-bank" which issued paper currency in units of 10,000 positrons and higher.
 Featured on Good Magazine's annual Good 100 list, Keats's First Bank of Antimatter was championed by New Scientist as "a true attempt to make something out of nothing" and lambasted by The Discovery Channel as "the epitome of caveat emptor".